How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

 The Roman Forum, at the foot of Palatine Hill and just next to the Colosseum was the economic and political center of Ancient Rome.
 Here, you can see some impressive remains of ancient temples, palaces, and important buildings.

 You could spend hours wandering around here.
-But without a guide or some background info (guidebook, audio guide), it’s often difficult to understand and truly appreciate what you are seeing.
+But without a guide or some background info (guidebook, audio guide), it’s hard to appreciate what you see.

 Colosseum Arena Floor

-Standing here, you can see the Colosseum from the gladiators’ perspective.
+The partially reconstructed Arena floor offers the gladiators’ perspective on the Colosseum.
 It gives you a very unique view of the amphitheater and how enormous it is.
 Just try to imagine how it must have felt to stand here when the Colosseum was filled with over 50,000 people, all shouting and cheering waiting for the ‘show’ to begin.

 Because the gladiator arena floor is only partially covered, from here you also have a very good view of a big part of the underground level below.

-While you can see the Arena with a regular ticket, you’ll need this ticket in order to enter it.
-The availability of these tickets is rather limited, so be sure to book at least a week or two in advance!
+While you can see the Arena with a regular ticket, you’ll need a separate ticket to enter it.
+The availability of these tickets is even more limited, so be sure to book in advance!

-TIP: If the tickets are sold out, you may still be able to visit this level with a guided tour (just make sure that the tour actually includes the Arena access!).
+TIP: If the tickets are sold out, you may still be able to visit this level on a guided tour (just double-check that the tour you chose actually includes the Arena access!).
+Here you can see an overview of tours that visit the Arena Floor.

 Colosseum Underground